North York: Education

 CSV and TDSB operate as secular public school boards, the former operating French first language institution, whereas the latter operated English first language institutions.
 The other two school boards, CSCM and TCDSB, operate as public separate school boards, the former operating French first language separate schools, the latter operating English first language separate schools.
 All four public school boards are headquartered within North York.

 In addition to primary and secondary schools, several post-secondary institutions were established in North York.
 York University is a university that was established in 1959.
 The university operates two campuses in North York, the Keele campus located in the north, and Glendon College, a bilingual campus operated by the university.
 There are also two colleges that operate campuses in North York.
 Seneca College was established in North York in 1967, and presently operates several campuses throughout North York, and Greater Toronto.
 One of Centennial College's campuses are also located in North York, known as the Downsview Park Aerospace Campus.

 Governance

 North York is a district of the City of Toronto, and is represented by councillors elected to the Toronto City Council, members elected to the Legislative Assembly of Ontario, as well as members elected to the Parliament of Canada.
 North York Civic Centre is presently used by North York's community council and other city departments servicing North York.

-Prior to North York's amalgamation with Toronto in 1998, North York operated as a lower-tier municipality within the regional municipality of Metropolitan Toronto.
+Prior to North York's amalgamation with Toronto in 1998, North York operated as a lower-tier municipality within the Municipality of Metropolitan Toronto.
 The municipality operated its own municipal council, the North York City Council, and met at the North York Civic Centre prior to the municipality's dissolution.
 The following is a list of reeves (1922–1966) and mayors (1967–1997) of North York.